Whittier, Alaska: History

+The Begich Towers in May 2008; it is home to the vast majority of Whittier's residents and is depicted on the city's seal.

 The two buildings that dominate the town were built after World War II.
 The 14-story Hodge Building (renamed Begich Towers) was completed in 1957 and contains 150 two-and-three-bedroom apartments plus bachelor efficiency units.
 Dependent families and Civil Service employees were moved into this high-rise.
 The Whittier School was connected by a tunnel at the base of the west tower so students could safely access school on days with bad weather.
 The building was named in honor of Colonel Walter William Hodge, who was a civil engineer and the commanding officer of 93rd Engineer Regiment on the Alcan Highway.

 The other main structure in town, the Buckner Building, was completed in 1953, and was called the "city under one roof".
 The Buckner Building was eventually abandoned.
 Buckner and Begich Towers were at one time the largest buildings in Alaska.
 The Begich Towers building became a condominium and, along with the two-story private residence known as Whittier Manor, houses a majority of the town's residents.

 The port at Whittier was an active Army facility until 1960.
 In 1962, the U.S. Army Corps of Engineers constructed a petroleum products terminal, a pumping station and a 62 mi, 8 in pipeline to Anchorage in Whittier.